 Lion’s Mane is available in capsules, either fermented or unfermented.
-The benefit of purchasing the fermented version would be the probiotic advantages and increased bioavailability and digestibility.
 Aside from capsules, the mushroom is also available in the form of extracts, tinctures and organic powders that are either single species or a mix of it and other beneficial mushrooms.

 Adaptogens are defined as “a nontoxic substance and especially a plant extract that is held to increase the body’s ability to resist the damaging effects of stress and promote or restore normal physiological functioning” (8).
 We’ll be looking at how Cordyceps and Chaga both help the body achieve stabilization of physiological processes and promote homeostasis.
 Cordyceps is an endangered genus of fungi that only occurs in the high mountains, more specifically the Qinghai-Tibetan Plateau, in China and Tibet.
 In a 2004 study it was concluded that Cordyceps militaris, a type species of Cordyceps, “possesses anti-inflammatory and antinociceptive activities…. “(9).
 This means it prevents inflammation, and also blocks pain naturally.